ceph/ceph/doc/mgr/nfs.rst

 appropriate backend NFS servers, and redeploying NFS servers when they fail.

+An optional ``--ingress-mode`` parameter can be provided to choose how the *ingress* service is configured:

-If a user additionally supplies ``--ingress-mode keepalive-only`` a partial *ingress* service will be deployed that still provides a virtual IP, but has nfs directly binding to that virtual IP and leaves out any sort of load balancing or traffic redirection.
+- Setting ``--ingress-mode keepalive-only`` deploys a simplified *ingress* service that provides a virtual IP with the nfs server directly binding to that virtual IP and leaves out any sort of load balancing or traffic redirection.
 This setup will restrict users to deploying only 1 nfs daemon as multiple cannot bind to the same port on the virtual IP.

-Instead providing ``--ingress-mode default`` will result in the same setup as not providing the ``--ingress-mode`` flag.
-In this setup keepalived will be deployed to handle forming the virtual IP and haproxy will be deployed to handle load balancing and traffic redirection.
+- Setting ``--ingress-mode haproxy-standard`` deploys a full *ingress* service to provide load balancing and high-availability using HAProxy and keepalived.
+  Client IP addresses are not visible to the back-end NFS server and IP level restrictions on NFS exports will not function.
+- Setting ``--ingress-mode haproxy-protocol`` deploys a full *ingress* service to provide load balancing and high-availability using HAProxy and keepalived.
+  Client IP addresses are visible to the back-end NFS server and IP level restrictions on NFS exports are usable.
+This mode requires NFS Ganesha version 5.0 or later.
+- Setting ``--ingress-mode default`` is equivalent to not providing any other ingress mode by name.
+When no other ingress mode is specified by name the default ingress mode used is ``haproxy-standard``.

-Enabling ingress via the ``ceph nfs cluster create`` command deploys a simple ingress configuration with the most common configuration options.
-Ingress can also be added to an existing NFS service (e.g., one created without the ``--ingress`` flag), and the basic NFS service can also be modified after the fact to include non-default options, by modifying the services directly.
+Ingress can be added to an existing NFS service (e.g., one initially created without the ``--ingress`` flag), and the basic NFS service can also be modified after the fact to include non-default options, by modifying the services directly.
 For more information, see :ref:`cephadm-ha-nfs`.